fazzone/multifiles.el/README.md

 eval inline tend to break things, so you might want to use the cider functions that pprint their result to a popup buffer.
 This means that the metadata of the def will say it was defined in the multifile buffer, which can be annoying if you get an exception, for example, becuase that same location may now be showing a different thing.
+So you might just want to use `C-c p g` to go to the original definition and load that instead.

 Another unfortunate aspect of a mode like this is that it tends to confuse undo.
 Undo within a mirror is remapped to undo within the region defined by the mirror.
 This is supposed to behave as if you have independent undo for each form but it is very fragile and especially does not like when you